zourtney/mobilemiles/setup.md

     rvm install 2.1.2
     rvm use 2.1.2 --default

+**Note:** installing RVM is not strictly necessary.
+You may install Ruby 2.1.2 directly, if you wish.

 ### Nginx and Phusion Passenger

 Next we need to install Nginx and Phusion Passenger to actually serve the MobileMiles front- and back-end code.
 The following steps were mostly taken from [here](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#install_on_debian_ubuntu).